 Sound of the Universe

 What do pulsating neutron stars have in common with drum machines?
 And what would a black hole sound like, if we could hear it?
-These are the kinds of intriguing questions the Dresdner Sinfoniker and three renowned astronomers explore in Sound of the Universe.
-The evening is dedicated to the sound of the cosmos and the fascinating history of its exploration, from antiquity to the present day.
-While the Dresdner Sinfoniker perform live at the Planetarium Bochum, musicians from India join in via live stream.
-With their transcontinental concert, they bridge a distance of 6,240 km.
+These are the kinds of intriguing questions the Dresdner Sinfoniker and three renowned astronomers explored in Sound of the Universe.
+The evening was dedicated to the sound of the cosmos and the fascinating history of its exploration, from antiquity to the present day.
+While the Dresdner Sinfoniker performed live at the Planetarium Bochum, musicians from India joined in via live stream.
+With their transcontinental concert, they bridged a distance of 6,240 km.

-The concert will be broadcast via YouTube live stream to planetariums and interested audiences around the world.
+The concert was broadcast via YouTube to planetariums and interested audiences around the world.

 A production by the Dresdner Sinfoniker in cooperation with the Planetarium Bochum.
 The Dresdner Sinfoniker are supported by the Saxon State Ministry for Science, Culture and Tourism and by the City of Dresden through the Office for Culture and Monument Protection.
 They are co-financed by tax funds based on the budget passed by the Saxon State Parliament.